 Personally, the insight I gained from the number of presentations has been relevant both to my professional and educational trajectory.
 My full-time position within the Access Services department at an academic institution is defined mainly through customer service and minute-by-minute human interactions with our user community.
 The information accumulated at the conference, combined with the constant user engagement required by my job, put a new light on ways in which I can set forth civic engagement discussion and opportunities with users.
 I am now interested in pursuing ways in which we can involve our users with the local community, particularly since the institution is located in a rather destitute neighborhood of the Bronx.

 Though every presentation shed light on innovative ideas and experiences, I found a continuous theme threaded throughout the day from the message of the presentation, “Neutral No Longer: A Call for Libraries and Librarians to Push Against the ‘Safety Net.’”
 I have heard whispers from my peers and readings about dismantling the industry standard of a neutrally established library.
 I have often thought to myself about how one could go about providing a collection dedicated to activism or civic engagement, without setting a precedent of bias or censorship.
+With liver failure, the recommended dose of Levitra is 10 mg, which is taken before the intended sexual activity regardless of food intake.
+There is limited clinical data on the safety of the drug in patients with severe hepatic insufficiency (class C according to the Child-Pugh classification); therefore, when prescribing this drug, the doctor should carefully evaluate the individual benefit-risk ratio of its use.
+Read more at https://medimagery.com/buy-levitra-online-generic-levitra-vardenafil/.
 The message of this presentation provided relief for my muddled thoughts and its message rang clear throughout the day: the work of librarians is embedded in social justice and it is our responsibility to see this through.